Hari-nāma Cintāmaṇi – Chapter Three

-“When one does not know the cit-svarūpa (transcendental nature) of the Holy Name, the fog of ignorance brings darkness.
+“When one does not know the cit-svarūpa (transcendental nature) of the Holy Name, the fog of ignorance ushers in darkness.

-“The jīva that does not have knowledge of his cit-svarūpa accepts the mundane shelter of māyā and always remains in ignorance.”
+“The jīva who has no knowledge of his cit-svarūpa accepts the mundane shelter of māyā and always remains in ignorance.”

-(2) The Holy Name is transcendental by nature, Kṛṣṇa’s nature is that He has sovereignty over all things, the nature of the Devas is that they are all servants of Kṛṣṇa, the jīvas are transcendental by nature, the abode of māyā is made up of gross matter, and when the jīvas do not comprehend these tattvas, they are in ignorance.
-Kṛṣṇa is the master, the jīva is the servant, and māyā is gross matter.
-When they understand this, they are no longer in ignorance.
+(2) The Holy Name is transcendental by nature, Kṛṣṇa’s nature is that He has sovereignty over all things.
+The nature of the Devas is that they are all servants of Kṛṣṇa.
+The jīvas are transcendental by nature, māyā is inert matter, and when the jīvas do not comprehend these tattvas, they are in ignorance.
+Kṛṣṇa is the master, the jīva is the servant, and māyā is characterised by gross matter.
+When they understand this, the jīvas are no longer in ignorance.

 asat-tṛṣṇā, hṛdaya-daurbalya, aparādha

-“The thirst for material things, weakness of heart, and offenses – these anarthas are like clouds that create a blockage.
+“The thirst for material things, weakness of heart, and offences – these anarthas are like clouds that create obstacles.
 (3)

-(3) Asat-tṛṣṇā is the thirst for material things that have no connection to Kṛṣṇa, in other words, greed of mundane objects.
+(3) Asat-tṛṣṇā is the thirst for material things that have no connection to Kṛṣṇa, in other words, the greed for mundane objects.
 Asat-tṛṣṇā, hṛdaya-daurbalya (weakness of heart) and aparādha (offences) are the cloud-like anarthas of the jīva.

 sambandha-tattvera jñāna yāvat nā haya